 Intrusive thoughts are the numerous irrelevant thoughts that occur to a person in any given situation.
 The unpleasant nature of these thoughts can lead to several disorders and conditions that affect the mental health of a person.
 Excessive and frequent occurrence of intrusive thoughts in a person invariably results in depression.

 Image Credit: Photographee.eu / Shutterstock

-Depression is a kind of mental disorder that negatively affects the way one thinks, feels, and reacts to a situation.
-It can be either long term or temporary and causes feelings such as sadness and loss of interest in real life, which has the capability to depress a person’s mood and efficiency at work.
+Depression is a type of mental disorder that negatively affects the way one thinks, feels, and reacts to a situation.
+Depression can be either long-term or temporary and is often associated with feelings such as sadness and loss of interest in real life, both of which have the capability to depress a person’s mood and/or efficiency at work.
 Depression can hinder concentration and contribute to keeping the person stuck on a particular thought or past incident.

-It is among the most common mental disorders and affects about 10% of the population.
+Depression is among the most common mental disorders and affects over 260 million people around the world.